-The country that has given birth to Silicon Valley and IT-giants such as Apple, Google and Microsoft is falling behind in the global Internet speed race.
-According to a report made by Akamai and published by PC Mag, in December 2015 only 25% of American Internet users had Internet speeds that exceeded 15 Mbps.
-It’s indicative that the USA didn’t enter top 10 countries with fastest and most reliable Internet connections.
-But why is Internet in the USA so underestimated and how does it affect the US tech industry?
+The country that has given birth to Silicon Valley and IT giants such as Apple, Google, and Microsoft is falling behind in the global internet speed race.
+According to a report made by Akamai and published by PC Mag, in December 2015, only 25% of American internet users had internet speeds that exceeded 15 Mbps.
+It’s indicative that the USA didn’t enter the top 10 countries with the fastest and most reliable internet connections.
+But why is the internet in the USA so underestimated and how does it affect the US tech industry?

 Scattered population and different priorities

-If you take a look at this infographic, brought to us by Forbes, you’ll see that the states with fastest average Internet speeds are clustered on the East Coast.
-Only Utah and Washington (Seattle, not D.C.) of non-Eastern states qualified among the first ten states with fastest Internet speeds.
-Also, it’s surprising that California didn’t make it to top 10.
+If you take a look at this infographic, brought to us by Forbes, you’ll see that the states with the fastest average internet speeds are clustered on the East Coast.
+Only Utah and Washington (Seattle, not D.C.) of non-Eastern states qualified among the first ten states with the fastest internet speeds.
+Also, it’s surprising that California didn’t make it to the top 10.

-One of the major reasons for such extreme amplitudes in Internet speeds is the huge size of this country.
+One of the major reasons for such extreme amplitudes in internet speed is the huge size of this country.
 It might be easy to improve the optic infrastructure along the Atlantic Coast, where cities are close and the living standard is high.
-However, making expensive Internet investments in the Midwest might never pay off.
-Since the Great Plains are still mostly an agricultural area and the Rockies are scarcely populated, online technology simply doesn’t have such a strong impact on this part of the States.
+However, making expensive internet investments in the Midwest might never pay off.
+Since the Great Plains are still mostly an agricultural area and the Rockies are scarcely populated, online technology simply doesn’t have such a strong impact on this part of the state.

-However, the tide could turn if there was enough input, meaning that people might turn to tech industry if they get better Internet connections.
-For instance, agricultural areas could use the Internet for more efficient production and market placement of their crops.
+However, the tide could turn if there was enough input, meaning that people might turn to the tech industry if they get better internet connections.
+For instance, agricultural areas could use the internet for more efficient production and market placement of their crops.

 A shift in the media reality

-If you want to understand how Americans use modern media, you need to know that cable television still plays a major role in the lives of American people.
-According to an analysis made by Leichtman Research Group, the number of Internet subscribers surpassed the number of cable subscribers in 2014.
-However, the difference was barely 5,000 subscribers in favor of the Internet.
+If you want to understand how Americans use modern media, you need to know that cable television still plays a major role in the lives of the American people.
+According to an analysis made by Leichtman Research Group, the number of internet subscribers surpassed the number of cable subscribers in 2014.
+However, the difference was barely 5,000 subscribers in favor of the internet.

 Providers and broadband policies

-The tricky thing with Internet providers in the USA is that the same companies provide both cable TV and Internet connections.
+The tricky thing with internet providers in the USA is that the same companies provide both cable TV and internet connections.
 Since their cable infrastructure dates back to the 1980s and 1990s, they’re trying to use that old equipment as long as possible.
 Moreover, replacing old copper cables with new fiber optic technology is simply too expensive for their budgets.
-If we know that fiber optic cables are the most important prerequisite for a fast Internet connection, it’s no wonder that an average Internet speed in the USA varies from 5 to 10 Mbps.
+If we know that fiber optic cables are the most important prerequisite for a fast internet connection, it’s no wonder that the average internet speed in the USA varies from 5 to 10 Mbps.

 Alternatively, they can always relocate their business.
-Some American towns and cities have made significant improvements in their Internet speeds and other tech-related regulations.
-For instance, Dallas and Austin (both TX) aren’t located in US state with the fastest Internet speed.
-Nevertheless, thanks to the local efforts, they have a potential to accommodate tech parks similar to Silicon Valley and attract other IT-businesses to come and work in these two cities.
+Some American towns and cities have made significant improvements in their internet speeds and other tech-related regulations.
+For instance, Dallas and Austin (both TX) aren’t located in the US state with the fastest internet speed.
+Nevertheless, thanks to the local efforts, they have the potential to accommodate tech parks similar to Silicon Valley and attract other IT businesses to come and work in these two cities.

-While the vast majority of Americans have Internet access, they can’t always rely on the speed they receive.
-A high broadband speed is vital for the development of modern technologies.
-This is why Internet providers, the local authorities and the Federal Government need to make an agenda that will bring fast broadband Internet to all American homes.
-Such an act will enable millions of Internet entrepreneurs to put their ideas to practice and make the US economy thrive.
+While the vast majority of Americans have internet access, they can’t always rely on the speed they receive.
+High broadband speed is vital for the development of modern technologies.
+This is why internet providers, the local authorities, and the Federal Government need to make an agenda that will bring fast broadband internet to all American homes.
+Such an act will enable millions of internet entrepreneurs to put their ideas to practice and make the US economy thrive.